arcticmatt/Resume/md/resume.md

 ### Work Experience

 **Intern@Facebook**  *Summer 2016*.
-Worked with the CRM Graph team to extend and optimize machine learning pipelines, improving internal usage of Facebook's business graph.
-Used Python and Hive to integrate logistic regression into data processing pipelines.
+Worked with the CRM Graph team to extend and optimize machine learning pipelines, improving internal usage of Facebook's business graph using Python and Hive.

 **Contractor@WinnersView**  *Spring 2016*.
 Discussed with peers and higherups to formulate captivating, data-centered sports stories.
 Performed data analysis in R to determine the statistical support for an assigned story.